Is Starlink Faster Than 5G?

 • 5G’s Versatility: Maintains high speeds under heavy load.

-• Starlink’s Limitations: Performance can drop due to satellite switching.
+• Starlink’s Limitations: Performance can drop with congestion and during satellite switching.

 • Starlink’s Dependency: Requires a clear line of sight to satellites.

-• Future Prospects: Both technologies are improving, but 5G has a more established infrastructure.
+• Future Prospects: Both are improving; 5G has a more established urban infrastructure.

-In practical terms, if you need reliable speeds for gaming or streaming, 5G is your best bet.
+In practical terms, if you need reliable speeds for gaming or streaming in a city, 5G is often your best bet.

 When considering which service to choose, the cost of Starlink and 5G plays a significant role.
 Let’s break down the costs so you can see what fits your budget best.